charlesli37/covid-oph-dx-utils/README.md

 ### Step 1A.
 Construct an inventory of ophthalmic diagnoses to study

 1. We first specified an inventory of conditions ("diagnosis entities") to include for analysis using the spreadsheet file `codebooks/source materials/CCSR ICD10 5.4.20_modified.xlsx`, adapted from [v2020.2](https://www.hcup-us.ahrq.gov/toolssoftware/ccsr/v2020_2.zip) of the U.S. Agency for Healthcare Research and Quality [Clinicial Classifications Software Refined (CCSR) database](https://www.hcup-us.ahrq.gov/toolssoftware/ccsr/ccs_refined.jsp#overdiagnoses).
 The CCSR aggregates tens of thousands of International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) diagnosis codes into [clinically meaningful groupings](https://www.hcup-us.ahrq.gov/toolssoftware/ccsr/DXCCSR-User-Guide-v2023-1.pdf), which are called "diagnosis entities" in this study.
-Only the "EYE" chapter of the CCSR, which encompasses ICD-10-CM codes related to diseases of the eye and adnexa, was considered for this analysis.
+We mainly considered codes from the "EYE" chapter of the CCSR, which encompasses ICD-10-CM codes related to diseases of the eye and adnexa, for this study.

     `CCSR ICD10 5.4.20_modified.xlsx` contains two tabs: